epicweb-dev/epicshop/docs/workshop-structure.md

 - Workshop: the entire project
 - Exercise: each directory in the `exercises` directory
 - Exercise Step: each subdirectory in an exercise directory
+- Example: A runnable project in the `examples` directory
 - App: A runnable project in the workshop
 - Problem: The App which is the initial state of an exercise step
 - Solution: The App which is the final state of an exercise step
+- Playground: A place where learners can play with the App

 Workshops have many exercises, exercises have many steps, steps have a single problem and a single solution.